hunterirving/phoneHome/README.md

 ```

 <h3>phoneHome is server-side software</h3>
-phoneHome runs on any internet-enabled computer.
+phoneHome runs on any old computer you have lying around (so long as it's got ___innanet___).
+Here's the main loop:
+1. listen for incoming SMS text messages
+2. attempt to interpret recieved messages as commands
+3. if a recieved message contains a recognized command, execute the command, then...
+4. send a response containing the output from

-phoneHome listens for incoming SMS text messages, parses them as commands, then sends the appropriate response to your mobile phone as an SMS text message
+then sends the appropriate response to your mobile phone as an SMS text message
+<h3>phoneHome is modular</h3>
-- phoneHome's modular design allows you to pick and choose the features you want, making your phone _"just as smart as you want it to be"_
+phoneHome's modular design allows you pick and choose the features you want, rendering your phone "just as smart as you want it to be"
-- __phoneHome is modular__ - pick and choose the features you want, making your phone "just as smart as you want it to be"
 - __phoneHome is multi-user__ - add an unlimited amount of users to ___user.py___'s whitelist.
 Commands are evaluated in the order they are recieved, and multiplayer, text-based games such as chess are already implemented

 # Okay... but _Why?_